-Thick 8 to 12 inch grayish-green needles hang loosely and occur in groups of three.
+Grayish-green needles, 8 to 12 inches long, hang loosely and occur in groups of three.

 The heavy cones are 6 to 10 inches long, with sharp pointed scales, and take two years to mature.
 The seeds are large and nutritious.
 These cones are second in mass only to Coulter pine (Pinus coulteri).

 Shown below is a gray pine cone on the right, shorter and wider than the Coulter pine cone on the left.